People with terminal cancer can make decisions about their future care.

 For example, you might decide that if your heart stopped beating, you wouldn’t want anyone to try and restart it.

-An advance statement allows you to write down your wishes and preferences for the last year or months of your life.
+An Advance Statement allows you to write down your wishes and preferences for the last year or months of your life.
 You can state what treatment or care you would like to receive.
+It can cover personal preferences and religious instructions.
 It can also include non medical information, such as the type of food you prefer, or what your religious beliefs are.

 Lasting Power of Attorney